Best Full-Service Broker in India: Overview

 - Other services provided by a Traditional Broker include tax preparation, retirement planning, and life insurance benefits, among others.

-What are the disadvantage of using a full-service broker?
+What is the disadvantage of using a full-service broker?

 There are a few drawbacks to their involvement as well.